-Ryanair, Wizz Air and EasyJet face Italy inquiry over Sicily flight prices
+Ryanair, Wizz Air and easyJet face Italy inquiry over Sicily flight prices

 The antitrust authority said its inquiry would come to an end by Dec.
 31, 2023.

-(Reporting by Angelo Amante in Rome Editing by Alvise Armellini and Matthew Lewis)
+(Reporting by Angelo Amante in Rome; Editing by Alvise Armellini, Matthew Lewis and Emelia Sithole-Matarise)

 ((Angelo.Amante@thomsonreuters.com;))